-GBHWC successfully competed for the Strategic Prevention Framework - Partnerships for Success (SPF-PFS) Grant from the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (HHS SAMHSA), awarded to enhance key substance use prevention priorities in U.S. states and territories; Funding Opportunity Announcement (FOA) No. SP-18-008; Catalogue of Federal Domestic Assistance (CFDA) No.: 93.243.; Grant #6H79SP081005-01, and as amended in M001, M002 and M003; Project Title: PEACE Partnerships for Success, discretionary, multi-year grant.
+GBHWC successfully competed for the Strategic Prevention Framework - Partnerships for Success (SPF-PFS) Grant from the U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (HHS SAMHSA), awarded to enhance key substance use prevention priorities in U.S. states and territories; Funding Opportunity Announcement (FOA) No. SP-18-008; Catalogue of Federal Domestic Assistance (CFDA) No.: 93.243.; Award #H79SP081005-01; Project Title: PEACE Partnerships for Success, discretionary, multi-year grant.
 Project Period 09/30/2018 through 09/29/2023.
-Budget Period: 09/30/2018- 09/29/2020, with incremental funding (restricted) period(s) from 09/30/2018- 09/29/2019 and 9/30/2019- 09/29/2020.
+Budget Period: 09/30/2020-09/29/2021.
 The SPF-PFS grant is locally managed by GBHWC's Prevention and Training Branch (PEACE Office), whose vision is an island community empowered and committed to making informed decisions and choices towards a healthier future for Guam.
 The SPF-PFS Grant will increase the department's capacity to fulfill its mission to establish and implement sustainable prevention and early intervention policies, programs and practices that are responsive to the needs of the people of Guam and that are proven to effect positive behavioral health changes.

-Description of Need for an Enhanced Prevention Infrastructure
+1. Description of Need for an Enhanced Prevention Infrastructure